BioGaia contributes to a better environment by

 - encourages its suppliers and distributors to take environmental aspects into account in their decisions

 Striving for ecology and biology in balance

 The microorganisms used by the company are completely natural and normally occurring in human beings.
 The modes of action of these microorganisms are based on biological principles.
 To stay healthy, the human body must maintain equilibrium between its various systems.
 An imbalance quickly results in diminished ability of the immune defence to prevent and fight disease.
 This ecological-biological approach is at the very core of BioGaia’s operations.

-BioGaia have calculated their carbon footprint and offset their emissions through agroforestry projects in Malawi and Kenya.
+Every year BioGaia calculate its carbon footprint and offset its emissions through agroforestry projects in Africa.
 ZeroMission supplies the Plan Vivo certified offsets, meaning that important social co-benefits, such as poverty reduction, gender equality and health also are achieved together with the environmental benefits.

 Life cycle and analysis of the packages

 In 2013 BioGaia carried out a second, in-depth analysis of the packages’ climate impact.
 The measurement, which was performed in collaboration with the Swedish Environmental Research Institute (IVL), showed for example that the tablet bottles with volumes of less than 60 tablets have the greatest impact per dose.
 BioGaia therefore recommends that the distributors choose blister packaging for smaller packages.
 Parallel to this, BioGaia is working to develop the existing packaging towards recyclable materials.